-Global warming is also, inescapably, the world issue—the only one on track to take and to shorten billion of lives, and the only with the potential to extinguish life worldwide.
+Global warming is also, inescapably, the world issue—the only one on track to take and to shorten billions of lives, and the only with the potential to extinguish life worldwide.

 Yet the New Zealand Herald’s new online format, like that it replaces, nests the topic not under ‘World’, but under ‘National’, and then under the environment heading.
 The Sydney Morning Herald manages slightly better with its environment section under World.
 The Guardian places environment where it belongs on the main menu bar, and still has tabs on ‘Life & Style’ and dating.
 It even has a section titled ‘Sixth extinction’, subtitled ‘How humans are driving animals and plants to extinction’—to which could be added, ‘at a rate not seen since the Chicxulub bolide did for the dinosaurs.’

 The world’s largest English-language newspaper, the Times of India, has a section titled ‘Global warming’, but online readers appear to need either local knowledge or the site map to find it.
 Not only is the global warming elephant in a back room, the Times of India is totally devoid of a room for the population elephant, despite the subcontinent being set to overtake China as the world’s most populous country by 2025.